 The essential consideration of the property conditions, including the building itself.
 A complex area, with many factors to consider.
 Some of these include the building’s profile, age, unit mix, ownership share of primary users versus investors, and quality of the electrical/ plumbing.
 Our recent article “What To Look For When Buying Real Estate In A Challenging Market” summarizes the components one should look for in a property.

 Improvements, upgrades, and lack thereof.
 An experienced agent knows what is worth paying extra for, and which ones are not.
 Tasteful kitchen and bathroom renovations, usually welcomed; if need be, considerations for the replacement cost, process, and time assessed.

 Now, the agent should turn to sales comps.
 The comparison has to be meaningful; an experienced agent will ensure that is the case.
 Recent closing prices or like-kind properties in the same neighborhood, ideally in the building where the unit is.
 If relevant data is lacking within the building, your buyer’s agent must find comparable properties within the same building.
 Essentials are bedrooms, bathrooms, what floor the units is on if there is a view, how much light the unit has, amenities, etc. Beyond recent transactions, they should also look at the listing price and trends for similar units.
 Here is an invaluable understanding of the comparative market analysis.

 Don’t leave home without one

-At Elika Associates, we like to compare not having your representative in using your spouse’s attorney in a divorce and paying for both sides.
-You would hire your lawyer to represent your best interests; similarly, you should have your real estate, agent.
+At Elika Real Estate, we like to compare not having your representative in using your spouse’s attorney in divorce and paying for both sides.
+You would hire your lawyer to represent your best interests; you should have your real estate agent.